Table of Contents Search for printer HOME

 =>Chaos theory

 Most scientists dismissed Brooks's speculations as preposterous.
 Talk of sudden change was liable to remind them of notions popularized by religious fundamentalists, who had confronted the scientific community in open conflict for generations.
 Believers in the literal truth of the Bible insisted that the Earth was only a few thousand years old, and defended their faith by claiming that ice sheets could form and disintegrate in mere decades.
-Hadn't mammoths been discovered as intact mummies with grass in their stomachs, evidently frozen in a shockingly abrupt change of climate?
+Hadn't mammoths been discovered as intact mummies with grass in their stomachs, evidently frozen in a catastrophically abrupt climate change?
 Scientists scorned such notions.
 Among other arguments, they pointed out that ice sheets kilometers thick must require at least several thousand years to build up or melt away.
 The physics of ice, at least, was simple and undeniable.

 <=Public opinion